-Crushed stone is similar to gravel but is better suited for different purposes.
+Crushed stone is similar to gravel but is normally used more for utilitarian purposes and less for decorative purposes.
 Whereas gravel is naturally occurring small stone, crushed stone is small pieces of larger stones that are crushed manually.

 Crushed stone is usually classified by numbers denoting the size of the granules.
 For instance, #57 crushed stone (some may call it gravel) is about ¾ inches in diameter.
 A few more common types of crushed stone are #411, #67, #10, and #3.

 Crushed stone can be useful in landscaping for driveways, fill, and drainage projects.
 You can also use it as a base and then layer gravel over the top.